Value existence for zero-sum ergodic stochastic differential games: The existence of the value of our SDGs

-When the coefficients $b$ and $\sigma$ are deterministic, it is well-known that the density function of the nondegenerate process $X^{r,x,u,v}$ can be characterized as the solution of the related Fokker-Planck equation.
-In this situation, there have been plenty of works on the two-sides or one-sides bounds of the fundamental solution of the associated parabolic equation under different conditions.
-However, this PDE approach can not apply to our framework due to the presence of admissible controls $(u,v)$.
-Indeed, for any given $(u,v)\in\mathcal{U}\times\mathcal{V}$, one may define which are obviously not deterministic and then the solution $X^{r,x,u,v}$ is not Markovian.
-Moreover, we consider an infinite time horizon problem whereas the upper bound \eqref{2020102601} is obtained for some finite time horizon $[0,T]$.
+In our framework, for any given $(u,v)\in\mathcal{U}\times\mathcal{V}$, one may define which are obviously not deterministic, so the solution $X^{r,x,u,v}$ is not Markovian.
+Although the classical PDE approach (see, e.g., \cite{A1967}) corresponding to Markovian process cannot apply directly, Gy\"ongy \cite{G1986} stated that one can construct a corresponding SDE with deterministic coefficients whose solution has the same distribution as that of $X^{r,x,u,v}$.
+As a result, the estimate \eqref{2020102601} still holds for the density of the solution $X^{r,x,u,v}$.
+However, we cannot directly use this estimate because it is obtained for some finite time horizon $[0,T]$ whereas we consider an infinite time horizon problem, as explained in the following Remark \ref{re-Krylov estimate}.
+It adds here that, even when $u,v$ were deterministic or feedback controls, $X^{t,x,u,v}$ is not Markovian, nevertheless it is the pair $(X^{t,x,u,v},X^{x,u,v})$ that is Markovian in this case.

 To this end, we apply a probabilistic method to provide a weaker Gaussian's type upper bound for our density function.
-Our approach allows us to consider the upper bound of the fundamental solution of the related parabolic equation with infinite time horizon and stochastic coefficients $b$ and $\sigma$. \end{remark} We give the proof of Proposition \ref{le2}. \begin{proof} {It is easy to verify that the solution $X^{r,x,u,v}$ of SDE \eqref{dynamics+r} can be expressed as (for simplicity, we omit the indication of $\{x,u,v\}$ in the following proof)
+Our approach allows us to consider the upper bound of the fundamental solution of the related parabolic equation with infinite time horizon and stochastic coefficients $b$ and $\sigma$. \end{remark} We give the proof of Proposition \ref{le2}. \begin{proof} {It is easy to verify that the solution $X^{r,x,u,v}$ of SDE \eqref{dynamics+r} can be expressed as (for simplicity, we omit the superscript $\{x,u,v\}$ in the following proof)

 where